Overview

 The project was organized into 4 core sprints for the initial MVO1.
 I worked with the global team to make sure developers core features made it into production.
 We were able to launch the application quickly as a result.

-Problem / Context
+Problem with Context

 With increasing awareness of indoor air quality, schools and indoor public spaces needed simple, real-time indicators to know when ventilation was inadequate.
 Traditional HVAC systems are often run on schedules rather than continuously adaptive to real occupancy or CO₂ buildup.